LuckyJimJD/ProfessionalResponsibility/assets/review_questions/LawFirmsQuestions.md

     b.
 May the Applebaum firm sell only those clients with assets below $1 million?

     c.
 May the Becker firm defray the acquisition costs by raising fees on clients it receives from Applebaum?

-18. Judge Becker is the Chief Judge of the County Court.
-As part of her job, Becker randomly assigns cases to the other seven county court judges.
-Becker randomly assigned the case of A v.
-B to Judge Applebaum.
-Judge Applebaum has presided over all proceedings in A v.
-B. Becker has played no role in the case other than the assignment.
-While the case of A v.
-B is still pending, Judges Applebaum and Becker join the Smith Law Firm, which represents A.

-    a.
-May Judge Becker represent A in A v.
-B?

-    b.
-May Judge Applebaum represent A in A v.
-B?
-If not, may the Smith Law Firm continue to represent A?

-    c.
-Was it proper for Judge Applebaum to negotiate employment with the Smith Law Firm while A v.
-B was pending?

-    d.
-Would it have been proper for Judge Applebaum’s law clerk to negotiate employment with the Smith Law Firm while A v.
-B was pending?